How to Get Started with Google Ads

 So Mike, with the billboard, again, they could have seen the information, they could have looked it up later on.
 They could have placed a phone call later on who knows where their journey started.

 So what do we do now?
 How do we know if Google Ads is good for a potential customer or not and how can we ensure that we give our listeners the best possible information upfront to consider when thinking about AdWords for their business?

 So I think one of the first things that needs to be considered is what is the goal of getting involved with paid search?
 Now, if you’re a manufacturer, and I’m not talking about a brand, but if you actually manufacture an item, maybe paid search is not necessarily the right marketing channel to go down but you could explore content.
 You could organic.
 There’re other strategies.
 However, if you’re not going to acquire a customer because there’s not user intent looking for specific textile manufacturer, then Google Ads might not be the right solution.
 However, for most businesses the first thing is to determine what is going to be deemed as a success.
 What is a measurable KPI that someone would be happy with?
 Now, it doesn’t necessarily have to be a return on your investment.

 It easily could be brand presence, brand market growth, acquiring customers.
 Because, at that point you can use it if you’re going to get people in, if you know you’re going to be able to convert them or upsell them later or sell them something else down the road.
 You don’t necessarily have to be profitable from the first click.
 However, it does need to be tracked and it needs to be tracked correctly and you need to understand the full value of what a customer is actually worth before you decide this is how much I want to pay, or this is the cost of a lead because is that lead profitable?
 Maybe, maybe not.

-Of course.
-We certainly start with keyword research, understanding what keywords are profitable, what keywords maybe it’ll generate clicks, but not ones that we want to prioritize to have the bulk of the spend account for.
+We certainly start with keyword research, understanding what keywords profitable, what keywords will generate clicks, but not ones that we want to prioritize to have the bulk of the spend account for.